 - Optional rafting on the Sava Dolinka adds an adrenaline rush to your trip.

-- Explore the serene beauty of Slovenia's largest lake, Lake Bohinj.
+- Experience the serene beauty of Slovenia's alpine lakes.

 - 100% ticket guaranteeReceive tickets on time for the experience you’ve booked.